ohinson01/Statistical_Analysis/README.md

 # About
-A simple Jupyter Notebook that calculates various statistical values using numpy.
+A simple Python Jupyter Notebook that calculates various statistical values using numpy.

 # References
 - Midterm from university